-At December 31, 2021, the Company's indefinite-lived intangible assets were approximately \$132.4 million, which included \$30.1 million of existing trade names and trademarks and \$51.7 million of trademarks and \$50.6 million of goodwill that were acquired through the acquisition of the performance and lifestyle footwear brands of Honeywell International Inc. (Boston Group) on March 15, 2021.
+At December 31, 2022, the Company's indefinite-lived intangible assets were approximately \$178.3 million, which included \$128.1 million of trade names and trademarks and \$50.2 million of goodwill.
 As discussed in Note 1 to the financial statements, indefinite-lived intangible assets are tested for potential impairment annually or when conditions indicate impairment may have occurred.
-This test was performed in the fourth quarter of 2021.
+This test was performed in the fourth quarter of 2022.